Man Tries to Murder Wife with Poisoned Food and Condoms Apr 12, 2016 15:40:32 GMT -5 kitty likes this

 When she discovered her mate was corresponding with a woman in Norway, Cheri was devastated and confronted him.
 Harold, of course, denied it.
 “He’d tell me that I was crazy, that I was imagining things, that I was too suspicious,” she said.
 “And then he would become angry. ...
 He’d say, ‘I can’t take this anymore, I just can’t take this anymore,’ and he’d just get up and walk away from me and then he wouldn’t speak to me, sometimes for days.”

 Mary Ellen Prochaska worked at Wild Wings and one day Cheri couldn’t hold it in any longer and confided in her employee.
 Later, Prochaska revealed that while her friend was telling her story, “I was thinking, are you kidding?”
-But it wasn’t long before Prochaska and her co-workers began whispering to each other that Harold was different and wondering why he stayed on long-distance calls so long and had a guilty look on his face when he was interrupted.
+But it wasn’t long before Prochaska and her co-workers began whispering to each other that Harold was different and wondering why he spent so much time on long-distance and looked guilty when he was interrupted.

 In spite of the mounting evidence, Cheri still wasn’t totally convinced her husband wanted to do her harm.
 Then beginning some time in 2003, she started tasting something “funny,” something she described as “bitter” and “metallic” in her food that left “an aftertaste ... like a can of soup, or a can of vegetables and they’ve been in the can too long.”